UMCUGenetics/SHARC/README.md

 We tested using Singularity version 3.6

 ### Docker
-The docker image can be ran automatically from Docker hub (https://hub.docker.com/repository/docker/jaesvi/sharc)
+The docker image can be ran automatically from {Docker hub](https://hub.docker.com/r/jaesvi/sharc).
 ```
 ###Run automatically from docker hub
 docker run --mount type=bind,source=<PATH_TO_DATA>,destination=<PATH_TO_DATA> -it jaesvi/sharc -f <FASTQ_DIR> -o <OUTPUT_DIR>  -mr <PATH_TO_REF>